Deploy Langflow on a remote server

 -

-Create an SSH key.
-This key allows you to connect to your server remotely.
-Replace
+Create an SSH key to connect to your server remotely.
+For example:

 In your terminal, follow the instructions to create your SSH key pair.
 This creates both a private and public key.
 To copy the public key from your terminal, enter the following command: